clean-code-craft-tcq-1/reimagined-design-patterns-aswinmath94/README.md

 Open/Closed Principle -  You can introduce new types of adapters into the program without breaking the existing client code, as long as they work with the adapters through the client interface.
 ## Cons:
  The overall complexity of the code increases because you need to introduce a set of new interfaces and classes.
 Sometimes it’s simpler just to change the service class so that it matches the rest of your code.

+# Bridge
+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+## Usecase:
+Say you have a geometric Shape class with a pair of subclasses: Circle and Square.
+You want to extend this class hierarchy to incorporate colors, so you plan to create Red and Blue shape subclasses.
+However, since you already have two subclasses, you’ll need to create four class combinations such as BlueCircle and RedSquare.Adding new shape types and colors to the hierarchy will grow it exponentially.

+Following this approach, we can extract the color-related code into its own class with two subclasses: Red and Blue.
+The Shape class then gets a reference field pointing to one of the color objects.
+Now the shape can delegate any color-related work to the linked color object.
+That reference will act as a bridge between the Shape and Color classes.
+From now on, adding new colors won’t require changing the shape hierarchy, and vice versa.
+## Pros:
+- You can create platform-independent classes and apps.
+- The client code works with high-level abstractions.
+It isn’t exposed to the platform details.
+- Open/Closed Principle.
+You can introduce new abstractions and implementations independently from each other.
+- Single Responsibility Principle.
+You can focus on high-level logic in the abstraction and on platform details in the implementation.
+## Cons:
+- You might make the code more complicated by applying the pattern to a highly cohesive class.